 This is the first in a three-part series on how to write a book, based on my experience of writing my first book.
 Read Part II (on writing and editing your book) and Part III (on how to promote your book using social media).

 Do you write down your annual or five year goals?
 I started writing mine down when I was a teenager.
 My father encouraged me to do so at the beginning of every calendar year.

 In reviewing mine from a few years ago, I included “write a book” in my five-year plan.
 Little did I know that that dream would come to fruition so quickly.
-Paramount Books published my first book, Latino Link: Building brands online with Hispanic communities and content in October of 2010.
+Paramount Books published my first book, Latino Link: Building Brands Online with Hispanic Communities and Content in 2010.
 It’s a funny story about why it happened so quickly.
 More on that in a bit.

 Since then, I’ve met many authors and re-connected with many of my business contacts, friends, and blog readers who have considered writing one themselves.
 Many have asked me, “How did you find a publisher?
 How did you plan and schedule the writing of your book?
 And, how do you promote it?”
 In the interest of sharing what I’ve learned during this journey with all of you who want to write a book, here you go.
 Steal these suggestions!

-Many of the tips here I gleaned from 800-CEO-READ and the knowledgeable publishers, authors, and publicists at their 2010 Author Pow-Wow.
+Many of the tips here I gleaned from numerous authors, publishers, editors and publicists and the team at Porchlight Books (formerly 800-CEO-Read).
 In addition, Jack Covert, the company’s founder, shared his advice on how best to promote a business book.
 He would know.
 He’s the author of The 100 Best Business Books of All Time: What They Say, Why They Matter, and How They Can Help You.

 How many books are published every day?
 Around 2,500.
 So, how will yours stand out amidst the enormous amount of competition?
 That’s the key question to figure out before you start writing yours.